typelevel/cats/DESIGN.md

-Currently Cats is experimenting with providing laziness via a type constructor (`Eval[_]`), rather than via ad-hoc by-name parameters.This design may change if it ends up being impractical.
+Currently Cats is experimenting with providing laziness via a type constructor (`Eval[_]`), rather than via ad-hoc by-name parameters.
+This design may change if it ends up being impractical.

 The goal is to make Cats as efficient as possible for both strict and lazy evaluation.
 There are also issues around by-name parameters that